-Criticism #1: Invisible Children is a financially questionable organization.
+Criticism #1: Invisible Children is a financially questionable organisation.

 Criticism #2: Invisible Children is not financially accountable.

-According to some of the internet, Invisible Children refuses to co-operate with the Better Business Bureau—an organization that investigates the ethical nature of companies.
+According to some of the internet, Invisible Children refuses to co-operate with the Better Business Bureau – an organisation that investigates the ethical nature of companies.

 Also, according to the Charity Navigator (a website I was unaware of until today), Invisible Children is unimpressively transparent.

 According to an article published by the Council on Foreign Relations: